Effective Date: January 2, 2018

 Please read these Terms of Service (the “Agreement”) carefully.
 Your use of the Site (as defined below) constitutes your consent to this Agreement.

-This Agreement is between you on the one hand and The Actors Fund of America and the Research Center for Arts and Culture (collectively, “AFA” or “we” or “us”) on the other concerning your access to and use of any online service location that posts a link to this Agreement, including the Performing Arts Legacy Site currently located at performingartslegacy.org (together with any materials, features, content, and other services that we own, control and make available through such online service location, and successor site(s) thereto, “the PAL Site” or “the Site”).
+This Agreement is between you on the one hand and the Entertainment Community Fund and the Research Center for Arts and Culture (collectively, “the Fund” or “we” or “us”) on the other concerning your access to and use of any online service location that posts a link to this Agreement, including the Performing Arts Legacy Site currently located at performingartslegacy.org (together with any materials, features, content, and other services that we own, control and make available through such online service location, and successor site(s) thereto, “the PAL Site” or “the Site”).
 This Agreement hereby incorporates by this reference any additional terms and conditions posted by AFA through the Site, or otherwise made available to you by AFA (“Additional Terms”).